mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 But finally, final practice is very simple: A is just A. Mountain is just mountain.
 River is just river.
 And until this, you have to do.
 When you are ballerina, you are ballerina, and just a ballerina – that's enough.
 But this ballerina is exactly interconnected, interpenetrated – [components?], everything.
 Nothing to separate from her or him.
 At that time, this ballerina [is] called great ballerina.
 So what is that?
 Ballerina is ballerina; that's enough.
 River is green; flower is red.

-That's why Zen Master says, "When you feel hungry, eat.
+That's why [Zen Master](glossary#zen-master)  says, "When you feel hungry, eat.
 When you feel [sleepy], sleep."
 But this is [the] third stage; this is the very profound, highest level of understanding.
 Not just like a dog, not just like a cat.
 We misunderstand [the] Zen [saying], "When you feel hungry, eat.
 When you feel sleepy, sleep."
 This is not [the] first stage, first level of understanding; [this] is the very profound, highest level of understanding.

 ##### 51:30

 Okay.
-Next time, we will study [the chapters of the Diamond Sutra] one by one.
+Next time, we will study \[the chapters of the [Diamond Sutra](glossary#diamond-sutra)] one by one.

 Do you have some questions?

-Ah, the textbook is the combined textbook, Buddhist Wisdom Books, compiled two sutras: Diamond Sutra and Heart Sutra, translated by Doctor Conze.
+Ah, the textbook is the combined textbook, Buddhist Wisdom Books, compiled two sutras: [Diamond Sutra](glossary#diamond-sutra) and [Heart Sutra](Heart Sutra), translated by Doctor Conze.
 You can find cheaper, not hard copy – paperback cover, you can find. ("Buddhist Wisdom: The Diamond Sutra and the Heart Sutra" by Edward Conze.)

-He also translated the Diamond Sutra with his commentary.
-Those commentaries will be very helpful for you to understand the Diamond Sutra.
-Without commentary, it's very difficult to understand, because very often you can see very contradictory expression of the Buddhist teaching.
+He also [added] his commentary [to the translations].
+Those commentaries will be very helpful for you to understand the [Diamond Sutra](glossary#diamond-sutra)
+.
+Without [the] commentary, it's very difficult to understand, because very often you can see very contradictory expression of the Buddhist teaching.

 Okay, do you have any questions?